programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 ## Preliminary Colab setup
 If you've never used Google Colab before, you'll want to familiarize yourself with how it works.

 Click on the folder icon in the far left-hand column.
 This contains your virtual working environment.
 Think of it as Colab's version of Windows Explorer or Finder on a Mac.
-As we progress through the notebook, you'll see new folders and files appear here.
+As you progress through the notebook, you'll see new folders and files appear here.

 **Note** that Colab notebooks automatically disconnect from Google servers after 12 hours, or after a certain amount of time without being used.
 All of your files will be lost if you are disconnected, so it's important to monitor your notebook as it's running and download important files prior to disconnection.